pinballsp/DMDMK66/128x32 firmware/README.md

-This  is last firmware version available for DMDMK66 128x32.
-Rename file to DMDMK66.bin, copy to SD card and insert SD in DMDMK66, next time that your DMDMK66 start will update automatically.
+This is the latest firmware version available for DMDMK66 128x32.

+Rename the BIN file to DMDMK66.bin, copy it to the SD card, insert the SD card into your DMDMK66.
+The next time you start your DMDMK66, it will update automatically.

 Any question, suggestion or problem, contact pinballsp@gmail.com, Skype pinballsp, Whatsapp +34693344445, Facebook https://www.facebook.com/Pinballsp